solana-developers/solana-cookbook/docs/guides/debugging-solana-programs.md

 Lastly, you can start a local validating node and load your program and any accounts using the `solana-test-validator` from the command line.

-In this approach, you will need a client application either using Rust [RcpClient](#resources) or in [JavaScript or Typescript clients](#resources)
+In this approach, you will need a client application either using Rust [RpcClient](#resources) or in [JavaScript or Typescript clients](#resources)

 See `solana-test-validator --help` for more details and options.
 For the example program here is vanilla setup: